 What is the Average Alcohol Content of Wine?

 In the United States, a standard serving of alcohol is considered to be 14 grams.
-When it comes to wine, which is usually about 12 percent alcohol, that’s roughly the equivalent of five ounces.
+When it comes to wine, which is usually about 12 percent alcohol, that’s roughly the equivalent of 5 ounces.

 What is the Average Alcohol Content of Vodka and Other Liquors?